Juan Martín Barrundia: Death

 After the coup led by Salvadorian general Carlos Ezeta against president Francisco Menéndez Valdivieso, first presidential designate, Camilo Alvarez, and a number of enemies of the new government fled to Guatemala and asked president Barillas' help to stop Ezeta, claiming that he attempted to invade Guatemala; however, their real intention was to recover power in their country using the Guatemalan army to accomplish that.
 But Barillas, convinced by the rumors, moved his troops to the border and put some of them under the command of Álvarez.
 After a few skirmishes the troops stopped advancing on either side and the war stopped altogether on 21 August 1890.
 Sarcastically, Guatemalans called this the Totoposte War as it was only useful to move troops and corn supplies (Totoposte) to the Salvadorian border, with heavy impact for the country's economy.

 Nevertheless, during this war died general Barrundia, while trying to join the Ezetas in El Salvador.
-He had boarded the American steamboat SS Acapulco in Acapulco, México; however, upon learning this, the Guatemalan Government, based on International Law, detained the ship in Puerto San José and demanded that the passengers be handed over.
+He had boarded the American steamboat SS Acapulco in Acapulco, Mexico; however, upon learning this, the Guatemalan Government, based on International Law, detained the ship in Puerto San José and demanded that the passengers be handed over.
 Barrundia resisted arrest, and was killed by the policemen that were supposed to capture him.